 If this is an emergency, please call 9-1-1

-The Greater Sudbury Police Service is committed to Policing with Excellence and Professionalism by pursuing and applying best practices in the planning and execution of all core policing functions.
-Our goal is to ensure the right resources are deployed to the right place at the right time, effectively and efficiently serving our community.
+The Greater Sudbury Police Service remains dedicated to policing with excellence and professionalism, using best practices to plan and deliver our core functions.
+Our goal is to ensure the right resources are deployed to the right place at the right time, serving our community effectively and efficiently.

-In order to better serve our community, we have made a variety of report types available online.
+To better serve our community, we've made several types of reports available online.

-- Multi-lingual support in over 50 languages, ensuring accessibility for all members of our diverse community
+- Multi-lingual support in over 50 languages to ensure accessibility for our diverse community.

-This transition supports our ongoing effort to provide alternative service-delivery options for non-emergent calls, helping ensure that our frontline officers remain available for emergency response and critical incidents.
+This transition supports our ongoing effort to provide alternative service‑delivery options for non‑emergency calls, helping ensure our frontline officers remain available for emergency response and critical incidents.

-We’re excited to offer a platform that reflects our commitment to continuous improvement and community-focused policing.
-Rubireports is more than just a new tool—it’s a reflection of our dedication to making our reporting services more accessible, efficient, and inclusive.
+We are pleased to offer a platform that reflects our commitment to continuous improvement and community‑focused policing.
+Rubireports is more than a new tool—it represents our dedication to making reporting more accessible, efficient, and inclusive.

-Please note that you cannot file a Theft of Vehicle report online.
-This includes cars, trucks, ATV's, snowmachines, trailers and heavy equipment/construction machines.
+Please note that Theft of Vehicle reports cannot be filed online.
+This includes cars, trucks, ATVs, snowmachines, trailers, and heavy equipment or construction machinery.

 Reporting tips: |